 The Program seeks preceptors who are committed to providing safe and inclusive learning experiences for students.
 Diversity of thought, experiences and identities are critical to advance the dietetics profession.
-The Program invites individuals from diverse practice areas, backgrounds, and lived experiences to be preceptors.
+With this in mind, the Program invites individuals from diverse practice areas, backgrounds, and lived experiences to be preceptors.